Achieving a Healthy Weight

 Warm up, Walk and Stretch

 We need to move.
-Our physiology is designed for regular movement.
-Movement is one of the main components of a well functioning metabolism and increases the flows in the body, all necessary for optimal function, regulation and re-balance, so we become metabolically flexible and able to use up stored excess fat as energy.
+Our physiology is designed for regular movement which is one of the main components of a well functioning metabolism, necessary for optimal function, regulation and re-balance, so we can become metabolically flexible and able to use stored excess fat for energy.

 Warming up the major muscles, an interval walk (normal walk with short bursts of robust, energetic strides at a faster pace) and a good stretch afterwards is possibly the easiest way to build up a regular movement habit which will leave you feeling elevated, easier in the body and more optimistic in the mind.